6. The "Son of G-D" MYTH

 When asked, however, John denied being Elijah:

-Moreover, nowhere in the New Testament does John even attempt to reunite fathers and children.
+Moreover, nowhere in the New Testament does John even attempt to reunite fathers with their children.
 Like Jesus, he was convicted of conspiring against the Roman state and executed as a common criminal:

 And immediately the king sent a soldier of the guard and gave orders to bring his head.
-He went and beheaded him in the prison and brought his head on a platter, and gave it to the girl [Herodias]; and the girl gave it to her mother.
+He went and beheaded him in the prison and brought his head on a platter, and gave it to Herodias, and she gave it to her mother.

 Here David is repeating G-d's promise concerning Abraham's victory over the four kingdoms (Genesis chapter 14).
 After this war, Melchizedek hailed the returning hero and blessed him:

 And Melchizedek, king of Salem, brought forth bread and wine; and he was a priest of the Supreme G-d.
 And he blessed him, and said: Blessed be Abram of the Supreme G-d, Maker of heaven and earth; and blessed be the Supreme G-d, Who has delivered your enemies into your hand.

 David alludes to this blessing later in the Psalm under discussion: